Mentor Handbook

 5 | Worship Leading

-Students will gain experience in planning worship services, organizing services, and leading in worship services (including singing, praying, and Scripture reading).
+Students will gain experience in planning worship services, organizing services, and leading in worship services, including singing, praying, and Scripture reading.
+They will gain experience planning for funerals and weddings.
+Specifically, a student must:

-You will help your student think through worship services.
-If another pastor or staff member in your church is responsible for the order of service and music, then send him to that staff member for this training.
+You will help your student think through worship services, including funerals and weddings.
+If another pastor or staff member in your church is responsible for the order of service and music, you can send him to that staff member for this training.
 He needs to understand the elements of the service and be able to plan a basic service himself.

 He needs to know how to read Scripture publicly, so ask him to read aloud to you somewhat regularly.
 Can he project his voice?
 Is he boring to listen to?
 Is he able to pronounce difficult names?
 Does he emphasize the words he ought to in the text?